Decimalish

 • digits: A string of significant digits expressed in scientific notation, where the first digit is the ones place, or an empty string for 0.

-• scale: The power of ten the digits is multiplied by, or 0 for 0.
+• scale: The power of ten the digits are multiplied by, or 0 for 0.

 Elements → decimal